 In addition to those buttons, you can also click on the RRG plot itself and drag to change the position of the chart's origin.

-Members can click and drag the resize icon in the lower right corner of the RRG chart to resize the size of the chart.
+Members can click and drag the resize icon in the lower right corner of the RRG chart to change the size of the chart.
 In addition, you can click the “Maximize” icon in the upper right corner of the chart to expand it to occupy the entire browser window.